merickelemeden/chatroom/README.md

 /demote <username>  # Revoke admin privileges
 ```

-## 📄 Documentation
-For a detailed guide on how to use the application, see the [User Guide](docs/USAGE.md).

 ## 📜 License
 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.